datacarpentry/image-processing/episodes/07-thresholding.md

 The `skimage.filters.threshold_otsu()` function can be used to determine the threshold automatically via Otsu's method.
-Then numpy comparison operators can be used to apply it as before.
+Then NumPy comparison operators can be used to apply it as before.
 Here are the Python commands to determine the threshold `t` with Otsu's method.

 ```python